 SpaceX breaks ground on Texas rocket launch site

-Perry is also providing $2.3 million from the Texas Enterprise Fund toward the spaceport and an additional $13 million from the Spaceport Trust Fund.
+Perry is providing $2.3 million from the Texas Enterprise Fund toward the project and another $13 million from the Spaceport Trust Fund to pay for infrastructure.

 California-based SpaceX is expected to create 300 jobs at the site.
 The company already has a rocket testing facility in McGregor in Central Texas that employs 250 people.